PoiraudVictor/42_Tinder_NodeVueMysql/README.md

 ### Prerequisites

-I highly recommand to use homebrew if for the installation hereafter if you ar on OSX.
+I highly recommand to use homebrew for the installation hereafter if you ar on OSX.
 You need to have installed [Node.js](https://nodejs.org/en/) on the latest stable version, [MySQL](https://www.mysql.com/fr/) and npm.

 ### Modify the config file